Series 65 Tutoring

 - Client/customer investment recommendations and strategies (30%): types of clients, customer profiles, capital market theory, portfolio management theories, styles, and techniques, tax considerations, retirement plans, ERISA issues, estate planning, trading securities, measuring portfolio performance

-- Laws, regulations, and guidelines, including prohibition on unethical business practices (45%): investment advisor regulation, broker-dealer regulation, agents of broker dealers, regulation of securities and issuers, remedies, communication with clients, ethical practices and fiduciary obligations.
+- Laws, regulations, and guidelines, including prohibition on unethical business practices (30%): investment advisor regulation, broker-dealer regulation, agents of broker dealers, regulation of securities and issuers, remedies, communication with clients, ethical practices and fiduciary obligations.

-Benefits of a Customized Series 65 Study Plan
+Series 65 Study Plan Development

-Featured Series 65 Tutor
+Online Series 65 Tutoring

 Ken holds a bachelor’s degree (with Honors) from Hofstra University and tutors for the SIE exam, Series 65, Series 66, and Series 7.
-He helps students identify the concepts on which to spend relatively more or less time reviewing based on the material he knows will be on the exam as compared with their current level of understanding.
+He helps students identify the concepts on which to spend relatively more or less time reviewing based on the material he knows will be on the exam (and as compared with their current level of understanding).
 He knows from experience that each student learns at a different pace, and he takes extreme pride in the success he has helped his students achieve.
-The pass rate for his students is well over 85% and he believes the most efficient way to prep for financial licensing exams is to utilize a professional tutor.
+The pass rate for his students is well over 85% and he believes the most efficient way to prep for financial licensing exams is to utilize a professional FINRA tutor.